nownabe/nownabe/README.md

 # nownabe

 Hi there 👋 I'm Shogo Watanabe, a software engineer from Japan.
-I'm a [Google Cloud Champion Innovator](https://cloud.google.com/innovators/champions) in Serverless App Development.

 ## 🚀 Works